Posterior Ankle Impingement

 Other Ankle Impingement Treatment Options

 Specific Interventions, e.g. Injection

-Corticosteroid injections may be useful in the initial phase of treatment if the patient is having difficulty calming the inflammation and pain in the ankle joint.
-Your physiotherapist is sin identifying whether you will require this adjunct treatment, and will often have you discuss this auxiliary treatment option with a Sports Physician.
+Corticosteroid injections may help the initial treatment phase if the patient is having difficulty calming the inflammation and pain in the ankle joint.
+Your physiotherapist is sin identifying whether you will require this adjunct treatment and will often discuss this additional treatment option with a Sports Physician.

 Acupuncture can be effective pain relief.
 If you are interested in trying some acupuncture, many of our physiotherapists utilise acupuncture.
 Please ask for their advice.